tokoyamy/automacao-Zendesk-Task_Jira/README.md

 # en-us
 "In this project I created an automation to open tasks in the jira in bulk, taking them from a certain queue in zendesk."

+# Script
-# Dentro da pasta Script fica a automação e dentro de queries fica as consulta separadamentes.
+Dentro da pasta Script fica a automação e dentro de queries fica as consulta separadamentes.